emmahone/SystemTap-Tutorial/README.md

 cp /usr/share/systemtap/examples/network/net.who_sent_it.stp ~/systemtap/
 ```

-3. Modify the script (optional): Open the copied `net.stp` script in a text editor.
+3. Modify the script (optional): Open the copied `who_sent_it.stp` script in a text editor.
 You can modify it to focus on the specific application you want to inspect.
 For example, you can add filters based on process names or process IDs to narrow down the traced traffic.
 Edit the script to fit your requirements.

 /usr/share/systemtap/examples/network/who_sent_it.stp
 ```stp